Maclaren proud of delivering on self-belief with Socceroos hat-trick

 Aberdeen-born Harry Souttar changed his allegiance to his mother's homeland earlier this year and enjoyed a debut to remember, scoring a headed double either side of half-time.

-The towering centre-back, who is on loan at Fleetwood Town from Stoke City, only stepped foot in Australia for the first time this week but has impressed head coach Graham Arnold.
+The towering centre-back, who is on loan at Fleetwood Town from Stoke City, only stepped foot in Australia for the first time this week but has impressed Socceroos coach Graham Arnold.

 "He's just such a great kid," Arnold said of Souttar, the brother of Hearts defender and full Scotland international John Souttar.